I’m interested in signing up for a Child Development Associate (CDA).

 Cultivating Healthy Intentional Mindful Educators (CHIME) is a program that provides education and guidance on how to incorporate mindfulness and reflective practice into your daily routine, teaching, and caregiving.
-Engaging in mindfulness and reflective practices has many benefits for health and well-being of both providers and young children, including reduced stress, improved emotion management, better sleep quality, increased focus and attention, and enhanced relationships.
-This program provides a 2 hour introduction session, with 2 in-services hours as well as the 7 optional weekly follow up practice sessions for 1.5 hours each week.
+Engaging in mindfulness and reflective practices have many benefits for the health and well-being of both providers and young children, including reduced stress, improved emotion management, better sleep quality, increased focus and attention, and enhanced relationships.
+This program provides a 2-hour introduction session, with 2 in-services hours as well as the 7 optional weekly follow up practice sessions for 1.5 hours each week.

 Look Who’s Hatching (LWH) is an innovative program designed by Nebraska Extension to meet the need for a developmentally appropriate curriculum for embryology with young children ages 2 to 6 years old.
 The program includes a 2-hour in-service for educators that will be hatching out eggs in their program during the year.
 Each participating classroom/program is provided with an incubator, egg turner, eggs, brooder box and supplies, and a curriculum kit that includes a variety of materials and books to support the implementation of the curriculum.
 The goals of LWH are: 1) children learn about the life cycle of egg-laying animals; 2) children are introduced to chickens and the agricultural industry; 3) teachers learn how to use an inquiry-based emergent curriculum model.